aws-samples/automated-data-migration-framework/README.md

 1. Clone the repo to your local machine and open it in your favorite IDE.

 #### Create the cx_Oracle AWS Lambda Layer
-2. For this frameworkm we need to create a cx_Oracle package and copy it into the `dms-app\lambda_layer` folder.
+2. For this framework we need to create a cx_Oracle package and copy it into the `dms-app\lambda_layer` folder.
    Below are the steps:
       1. EC2 Instance.